The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Benediction**

 Heals the target for 100% of their max HP.
 As this skill is on a lengthy 180s CD, its usage should definitely be planned out in an encounter.
-Don’t let this powerful single target oGCD simply sit in your kit for ‘emergency scenarios’.
+Do not let this powerful single target oGCD simply sit in your kit for emergency scenarios.
 In both dungeon pulls and raid scenarios, this can be used as a planned heal to top off the tank after letting them get extremely low from damage.

 **Tetragrammaton**